nleveling/Deploy-Static-AWS-Website-Using-S3/README.md

 ## File Summary
 * index.html - The Index document for the website.
 * error.html - Error document to re-direct to if site is down.
-* /img - This is where images would go.
-It is empty because  I don't want to the childs images on the internet.
-(Place your images here to replicate)
+* /img - This is where images go used on the site.

 ## Project Steps
 1. Create S3 bucket.
 Uncheck "Block All Public Access".